The Communications major is available in four concentrations—communication studies, journalism, organizational communication, and performing arts.

 CO 315 Topics in Communication/3

 Selected topics of interest in communication.
-Possible subjects could include the study of gender and communication, children’s theater, writing for the Web, sports writing, ethnic media, or advanced public speaking.
+Possible subjects could include the study of gender communication, writing for the Web, sports writing, ethnic media, advanced public speaking, interpersonal communication.
 Spring semester, even-numbered years.

 CO 323 Communication Law and Ethics/3